 - Syllabus of lectures:

-6th Ethical issues in geriatrics, palliative care, disability or helplessness.
-Quality of life and human dignity
+4. Ethical issues in geriatrics, palliative care, disability, helplessness in relation to the quality of life and human dignity

-10th Genotechnologie-cloning, stem cells, embryonic research, the issue of genetic testing
+7. Genotechnology - cloning, stem cells, embryonic research, the problem of genetic testing

 - Syllabus of tutorials:

 - Study Objective:

 - Study materials:

 VALLERO, Daniel A. Biomedical ethics for engineers: ethics and decision making in biomedical and biosystem engineering.
 Amsterdam: Elsevier/Academic Press, c2007.
 Biomedical engineering series (Amsterdam, Netherlands).
 ISBN 978-0-7506-8227-5.

 BEAUCHAMP, Tom L. a James Franklin CHILDRESS.
 Principles of biomedical ethics.
 6th ed.
 New York: Oxford University Press, c2009.
 ISBN 9780195335705.

 Health care ethics: critical issues for the 21st century.
 2nd ed.
 Editor Eileen E. MORRISON.
 Sudbury: Jones and Bartlett, c2009.
 ISBN 9780763745264.